patzly/grocy-android/app/src/main/assets/README.md

 - Offline usage (no transactions but viewing lists)
 - List difference animations are used in every list
 - Smooth & consistent navigation between pages
-- Product autocomplete lists now use fuzzy matching
+- Product autocomplete lists now use fuzzy finder (idea from grocy/grocy#1275)
 - Server requests are now more secure with API key in header
 - Added many help texts which are also in the web interface (e.g. on master product pages)
 - No more buggy bottom app bar animations
 - Fixed layout for text on features pages
-- Fixed amount with factor on missing batch items page (#258)

 **New pages**
 - Start overview
 - Product
 - External scanner

+**Removed pages**
+- Batch mode (consume & purchase forms now behave like web interface and have a scan mode instead)
+- Missing batch items (unnecessary without batch mode)

 **Rewritten & strongly edited pages**
 - Purchase